sirech/talk-humane-on-call-alerting/presentation.md

 # Why do this to ourselves?

+???

+- An immediate question is: Why should we do this to ourselves?

 ---

-## People expect constant availability
+## Users expect constant availability

 ---